gaelso/SA-test/content/post/2022-01-28-pimp-my-blogdown-hugo-lithium/index.md

 1. Early 2022 is not the best time to start using blogdown as the documentation is catching up with the tools' evolution.
 I would recommend to start with a simple theme and stay tuned for awesome themes being developed by the `{blogdown}` book authors and the R community (see [Hugo Apéro](https://hugo-apero.netlify.app/)).
 The Lithium theme looks simple but easy to customize.
 1. my tweaks:
     + change the logo and favicon,
-    + modify navigation bar entries,
+    + modify the navigation bar,
+    + reorganize the blog posts in a [Blog] page,
     + add CSS class to add boxes to my posts,
     + add Font Awesome icons to the Navbar and markdown files,
     + add an animated background via CSS,